 Consultations with both the primary and secondary stakeholders were carried out along the project corridor.
-The stakeholders consulted include: (i) community having their residences along the Project, (ii) road side shop owners/vendors, and (iii) project officials.
-In deciding the target groups for consultations, care was taken to have a representation of a cross section of community.
+The stakeholders consulted include: (i) community having their residences along the ghat, (ii) road side shop owners/vendors, (iii) ghat users, and (iv) project officials.
+In deciding the target groups for consultations, care was taken to have a representation of a cross section of community and ghat users.
 These consultations provided inputs on social issues and in identification of the felt needs of the communities.

 In the project preparation support team, local enumerators were selected for field work, meeting with people.
 Local enumerators are selected to have similar dialect of language of PAP and enumerators.
 This also helped to make the participation of local people in the process of survey.
+Resource persons were identified in each adversely affected ghat to facilitate consultation.
 These resource persons informed local people about the project and project related information to the affected people.
+As mentioned above, consultations were held with the people living along the river in the seven ghats, who are likely to be affected.
 Individual consultations were also done with the PAPs during the socio-economic surveys.
 The summary of the issues identified during the consultations are presented below:

-- Assistance for loss of livelihood due to the project; and

-- Support in relocation.

-- Adequate Compensation amount

-• The community also requested for post design consultations to know the impact of the project.
+- Relocation of displaced community members; - Assistance for loss of livelihood due to the project; and - Support in relocation especially to SC community majority of whom are sweepers and therefore they expressed apprehension that they may not be entertained in the city.
+Government should provide them alternative housing if they are displaced. - The community also requested for post design consultations to know the impact of the project.